|9. How to increase productivity|

 International competitiveness will increase by the same chain of reasons, boosting exports by a combination of lower prices and better quality.
 This in turn should improve the trade balance, reducing the need for aid and providing currency to pay back the possible debt cumulated towards foreign entities.

-will take place (as a matter of definition!).
+in employment will take place (as a matter of definition!).

 If a firm dismisses